OCP Review 2.1 - Interfaces

 - to move common code from subclasses to small, focused interfaces instead of a big-ass abstract parent class

-: we can persist compressed files, or music, photos, etc. - the ability to be saved on file is a trait of many different classes
+- the ability to be saved on file is a trait of many different classes

 Problem 1